laravel/docs/helpers.md

         return $this->failure();
     });

-A third argument may be used to determine if a report should be sent where a closure can be provided to determine if the exception should be reported.
+A third argument may determine if a report should be created.
+This is done by providing a closure that will return truthy if the exception should be reported.

     return rescue(function () {
         return $this->method();